AkshaySandbox/AIE5-PythonicRag/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+#### Answer :
+We use user sessions to isolate user-specific data, ensuring privacy and preventing conflicts in a multi-user environment.
+Python's concurrency model (e.g., threads or async) makes global variables unsafe due to potential race conditions and data corruption.
+Sessions are scalable, secure, and maintainable, whereas global variables can lead to unpredictable behavior in concurrent or multi-request systems.

 ### On Message